N0rm702/Chic3n/README.md

 # Chic3n
-This is the main repo
+This is the main repo for the Food Recommender